OleHolmNielsen/Slurm_tools/showuserjobs/README.md

 Slurm node and batch job status
 -------------------------------

-Print the current node status and batch jobs status broken down into userids.
+The ```showuserjobs``` tool prints the current node status and batch jobs status broken down into userids.

-Can also display per-user or per-account status.
-A partition may be selected.
+The tool can also display per-user or per-account status, as well as the reasons why jobs are in a Pending state.
+A partition may be selected as well.

+The ```Limit CPUs``` column displays the users' CPU limits from the Slurm database.
+In this way you can quickly judge whether users and accounts are above or below their CPU limits.

 Usage
 -----